 Butter is made from cream, while shortening is made from vegetable oils like cottonseed, palm, or soybean.
 However, this does not necessarily mean that shortening is healthier than butter.

 Moreover, butter contains 80% butterfat and about 20% water.
-On the other hand, shortening is composed of 100% hydrogenated vegetable oil.
+On the other hand, shortening is made of 100% hydrogenated vegetable oil.
 Therefore, it does not have water.

 Shortening traps more air bubbles.
 Moreover, shortening has a higher melting point than butter.
 Hence, products using shortening tend to rise slightly higher than those using butter.
 Products with shortening also hold their shape better and have a softer or lighter inner part.

 In a nutshell, butter and shortening are great fats for baking.
-There is also no evidence that shortening is healthier than butter.
-However, if you want your baked goods to hold their shape better and have a lighter or softer inner texture, use shortening.
+However, use shortening if you want your baked goods to hold their shape better and have a lighter or softer inner texture.

 On the other hand, butter has a better taste than shortening.
 Hence, if you prefer baked products with a better flavor, use butter.